freedomlayer/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

   Longest chain rule: The black chain is chosen to be the new agreed upon state, because it took the most effort to create. (`source <https://en.bitcoin.it/wiki/File:Blockchain.png>`__)

-Contrast with blockchain currencies, Offset does not attempt to acheive global consensus.
+Contrast with blockchain currencies, Offset does not attempt to achieve global consensus.
 Instead, every Offset user maintains synchronized balances with a few selected Offset friends.
 In other words, each Offset user has a local view of his own balances, and not a global view of the balances of all Offset users. **It